rain1598/FukyuBot/README.md

 # FukyuBot
 The destructive discord bot

-A Maven port/overhaul of BUP by Cafeepy
+A Javacord port/overhaul of BUP by Cafeepy

 Compile instructions: add bot token as Token.txt to the two locations in .gitignore